Zoysia tenuifolia or Mascarene Grass : Planting, Cultivation, and Care

 In the first year, and even the second year, Zoysia tenuifolia requires some care to achieve a perfectly homogeneous short grass meadow.

-For the two years following planting, watering should be consistent and regular to maintain green colour and, most importantly, encourage the growth of young plants.
-After this period, watering is only truly necessary during extreme heat or drought.
+For the two years following planting, watering should be consistent and regular to maintain the green colour and, most importantly, encourage the development of the young plants.
+After this period, watering becomes truly necessary only during periods of intense heat or drought.
 In regions with a moderate climate, watering remains facultative.
-In hot, dry climates, water should be supplied every 10 to 15 days.
+In hot and dry climates, water should be added every 10 to 15 days.

 In the first year, it is also important to weed the Mascarene grass carefully.
 Indeed, adventives create harmful competition for Zoysia tenuifolia.
 Once the grass is well-established and fully developed, weeding becomes unnecessary, as the density of the tillers prevents the germination of adventive seeds.